sola-11/sola-11/README.md

 ### Hi there 👋 My name is Solanny

 🏢 I'm currently study in the politecnic Manuel Acevedo Serrano

-⚙️ I use daily: .php, .js
+⚙️ I use daily: .php

 🌱 Learning  of the github, git basch

 📫 Reach me: batistasolanny026@gmail.com